 Marathon Platinum Group Metals and Copper Mine Project

-Project information about this designation and environmental assessment.
+Project information about this environmental assessment.

 On this page Skip this page navigation

-The purpose of the undertaking is to develop an open pit mine to extract ore containing copper and platinum group metals including gold, platinum and palladium from a site about 10 kilometres north of the Town of Marathon.
+The purpose of the project is to develop an open pit mine to extract ore containing copper and platinum group metals including gold, platinum and palladium from a site about 10 kilometres north of the Town of Marathon.

 Generation PGM Inc. (previously Stillwater Canada Inc.)